 While we can’t fix this situation by ourselves—we’ll need some help from the chat services to expand their APIs—with some systems we can remove the need for creating new “relay” accounts.

 All the messaging platforms with a global user directory1 will eventually get special Sameroom BridgeBots that you can invite to rooms or channels and create connections (Tubes) to other systems through

 -sameroom portal commands.
 As a bonus, Tubes between BridgeBots will be on us—free as in beer.

-In the other group, type
+In the other chatroom, type

--sameroom connect <paste code>.
+-sameroom connect <paste the copied code>.

 1 IRC networks (e.g. Freenode), GroupMe, Skype, Hangouts, Twitter, iMeet, Telegram, Gitter, Fleep, Spark.